victortanws/photogram_golden_seven/README.md

 Let's get started.

+# There is a Getting Started video on Canvas.

 ## The Target

 To start with, we'll keep it simple and manage just one resource: photos.
 Our goal is to build an app that lets users submit URLs of photos and add captions for them, like this: